gazoodle/geckolib/README.md

  - Async APIs
  - Turn on/off log file in GeckoShell

+## Done/Fixed in 0.3.10
+ - Try upload to PiPY

 ## Done/Fixed in 0.3.9
  - Message encoding -> latin1 from utf-8 to avoid mangling raw bytes.
 This fixes the turning pump 2 off when turning pump 1 on using `set UdP2=HI` then